Ozer-Security/Yami-Api-Client/README.md

 To generate a csv file pass the `-c` flag to the command line.

-To generate a csv file pass the `-x` flag to the command line.
+To generate a excel file pass the `-x` flag to the command line.

 ```sh
 python ./yami-client.py eva002 search-username -s yami-no-kagami.moe # Generate a json file